-Details of the closed beta are few and far between, but that won't stop you from signing up on certain platforms ahead of the game's release date of early next year.
+Details of the closed beta are few and far between, but that won't stop you from signing up on certain platforms ahead of the game's release date of February 12th next year.

 Here's everything we know so far on Trials Rising beta - including how you can register your interest off the back of E3 2018 conferences.